Mission: To provide inspiration and support to those in need

 Sarah was a founding member of the National Half Pipe team, joining in 1997 before the team had any funding support.
 Eager to share her skills and enthusiasm, she coached at Momentum Ski Camps for 7 years.
 She was instrumental in creating “Girl’s Week” at the camp and often mentored the girls she would be competing against in the future.
 She constantly worked to get the women to competition levels and expand the sport.
 When she started at the camp, she was the only female.
 Now there are 40.

-Momentum Ski Camp has this year created the “Spirit of Sarah Scholarship” so her legacy will continue.
+Momentum Ski Camp has created the “Spirit of Sarah Scholarship” so her legacy will continue.

 When Sarah first started her career, she was the only woman competing and now, the Association of Free-skiing Professionals have almost 100 women

 Sarah participated every year in the Nautica South Beach Triathalon as a fundraiser for the St. Jude Children’s Hospital in Memphis, Tennessee.
 She wanted to help children stricken with cancer.

 The Sarah Burke Foundation was created to act as a Scholarship Foundation for athletes, while also donating to organizations Sarah would choose to support to continue her legacy.

 Her medals and accomplishments made her famous but, Sarah’s kind, gracious and humble nature are what truly set her apart.
 A beloved and greatly admired woman, Sarah is missed by her family, friends, fans and fellow athletes.